dtp27/dtp27/README.md

 - 🤘 Hi, I'm Dan
 - 🔥 I’m interested in web development
 - 🎓 I’m currently learning the fundamentals of web development
-- 🤝 looking to collaborate on web projects
+- 🤝 looking to get more experience by collaborating on any open source web projects that people could use a hand on
-- 📫 How to reach me dantpage27@gmail.com
+- 📫 Feel free to reach out -> dantpage27@gmail.com

 <!---
 dtp27/dtp27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.